List of Abbott Elementary characters: Tariq Temple

-Tariq Temple is Janine's insensitive but well-meaning ex- boyfriend since middle school, who is an aspiring rapper and self-proclaimed feminist.
+Tariq Temple is Janine's insensitive but well-meaning ex-boyfriend, who is an aspiring rapper and self-proclaimed feminist.
 Throughout the first season, his career and gigs as a rapper take priority over the simple things Janine wants him to do for their relationship.
 He gets a call from New York during "Zoo Balloon", where he is given an opportunity of more gigs.
-He assumes they'd pursue a long distance relationship, but Janine decides it's time for them to go their separate ways.
+He assumes they'd pursue a long-distance relationship, but Janine decides it is time for them to go their separate ways.
 He returns in "Attack Ad" to gather the things he left at Janine's apartment.
 He asks Janine out to dinner at Bahama Breeze, and she accepts.
 Later however, she ultimately does not go.
 He is briefly hired by Legendary Charters during the second season, but is eventually fired following a lawsuit since the jingle he made for Legendary sounded too similar to "California Love".
 He returns to Philadelphia at the end of the second season, and in the third season, becomes stepfather to one of Barbara's students, eventually being elected the president of the Parent Teacher Association, in which capacity he also becomes sort of a leader of the local Black community.
 Tariq's leadership skills becomes apparent when he unites the previously unwilling parents against Draemond's plans to convert Abbott into a charter school and when he rallies up the PTA in support of Ava in "Rally".
+In season 5, Tariq and Janine regularly have awkward interactions, due to the fact that Tariq's stepson is now a student in Janine's second grade class, which in turn situated beside Gregory's classroom, who also feels visibly awkward at Tariq's regular presence.
+Ava describes the situation as a love triangle between Tariq, Janine and Gregory.